syncfusion-content/wpf-docs/wpf/TouchSupport.md

 # Touch Support

-Syncfusion controls for WPF provide touch support.
-This feature allows you interact with your applications on touch-enabled devices such as touch-screen monitors.
+Syncfusion WPF controls provide touch support.
+This feature allows you to interact with your applications on touch-enabled devices such as touch-screen monitors.
 It provides extensibility, and all our specific controls support to `Gestures`.

 ## Gesture